Want to Learn to play the Japanese Koto

 You do not need to know Japanese to take this workshop.
 Koto instrument, finger picks and sheet music will be provided.
 Workshops are once a week, 45 minutes per meeting, four meetings in one month.

-Cost of workshop 4 meetings for $120.00 for the month, in July or August (Cost includes use of koto, finger picks and rental of the venue.
-Must pay per month)
+Cost of workshop 4 meetings for $120.00 for the month, in October (Cost includes use of koto, finger picks and rental of the venue.
+Must pay per month) or $35 per session.

 Shirley Kazuyo Muramoto